The Reading for Pleasure community

 When children are given the opportunity to engage with words and pictures in books from an early age, it gives them a greater to chance to fly for the rest of their lives...

-‘Reading’ is a skill, which we need on a day-to-day level, however Reading should be much, much more than that: Reading allows you to jump into a world which you may never experience yourself.
+Reading is a skill, which we need on a day-to-day level, but Reading should be much, much more than that: Reading allows you to jump into a world which you may never experience yourself.
 Reading is a way to see life from a new perspective and different point of view.
 Reading is a way of bringing communities together, child-to-child, parent-to-child and teacher-to-child - forever providing opportunities for discussion and debate about themes, ideas, characters and their intentions.
 And Reading is a life-long hobby which is absolutely free!

-Reading for Pleasure is highly promoted at The Grove through various class-based, whole-school and community-based activities, including challenges, displays, events, daily whole-class novel-reading and assemblies.
+Reading-for-Pleasure is highly promoted at The Grove through various class-based, whole-school and community-based activities, including challenges, displays, events, daily whole-class novel-reading and assemblies.

 Please ask your child’s class teacher if there are any events or activities coming up which you’d like to get involved with.
 We look forward to hearing all about what you and your family read together!